Last updated on March 13th, 2025 at 01:25 pm

 Does reflective tape work?

-Yes, it does I personally like to use reflective tape designed for scaring birds.
+Yes, it does.
+I like to use reflective tape designed for scaring birds.
 Not only at home but at our store nurseries.
-The more they move around the better they work.
+The more they move around, the better they work.
 You can purchase reflective tape at most gardening or big box stores.

 Almost any reflective surface combined with a noisy object will prevent the birds from coming too close.
-You can also cut strips of aluminum foil and cut a hole on one side attach a string and tie it to the branches of your tree.
+You can also cut strips of aluminum foil, cut a hole on one side, attach a string, and tie it to the branches of your tree.

 I usually use this in combination with a large assortment of wind chimes and other plastic animals for maximum effect.
 Once you have a plastic animal along with reflective and noisy items, most birds will decide to go elsewhere.